Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Blending

 In weak lensing measurements, unrecognized blending poses both a noise problem and a bias problem: the random nature of overlapping galaxies can add spurious ellipticity noise, and the corresponding random ellipticities dilute the shear signal causing a shear polarizability bias.
 It has been shown by \citet{dawson2016} that as a result, shear variance will increase both through a reduction in counts and a higher contribution to shape noise than non-blended galaxies.
 However, multiplicative shear bias is of greater significance here.

-\subsection{Emulating blending phenomenon in \texttt{Buzzard}}
+\subsection{Emulating blending phenomenon in Buzzard}

 Our goal is to emulate blending effects in a sample analogous to what will be used in shear measurements in the upcoming deep imaging surveys such as LSST, sometimes referred to as the ``gold sample'' and often defined by an apparent magnitude cut, as we previously discussed throughout Section \ref{bz}.
-However, we cannot simply limit ourselves to galaxies brighter than some limiting magnitude, since the steep slope of the apparent magnitude number counts observed in survey data indicate that galaxies with fluxes up to two magnitudes fainter will contribute enough flux to bias shape and photo-$z$ measurements if blended with an object from our weak lensing sample.
-Therefore, we must include galaxies fainter than our fixed flux limit when studying blends.
-In the same vein as \citet{dawson2016}, we include and examine galaxies up to 2 magnitudes fainter (to $i<26$) that will contribute to unrecognized blends in our cosmology sample ($i<24$) during emulation.
-Note, however, that additional cuts are made to define the final source sample.
+However, we cannot simply limit ourselves to galaxies brighter than some limiting magnitude for blending emulation, since the steep slope of the apparent magnitude number counts observed in survey data indicate that galaxies with fluxes up to two magnitudes fainter will contribute enough flux to bias shape and photo-$z$ measurements if blended with an object from our weak lensing (i.e., source) sample.
+Therefore, we must include galaxies fainter than our fixed flux limit when emulating blends.
+In the same vein as \citet{dawson2016}, we include and examine galaxies up to two magnitudes fainter (to $i<26$) that will contribute to unrecognized blends in our resultant cosmology sample ($i<24$) during emulation.
+Note, however, that additional cuts are made to define the final source sample analyzed in this study.
 These cuts are described in Section \ref{cosmicshearprobe}.

 Assuming a simple Gaussian galaxy model of equation \eqref{gaussgal}, the quadrupole moments of the combined shape of $n$ galaxies that are blended together become (cf. \citealt[equation~B3]{dawson2016})